-- (1) Unplug the antenna coaxial cable connector from the radio chassis. - (2) Connect one ohmmeter test lead to the tip of the antenna mast.
-Connect the other test lead to the center pin of the antenna coaxial cable connector. - (3) Continuity should exist (the ohmmeter should only register a fraction of an ohm).
-High or infinite resistance indicates damage to the fixed antenna base and cable assembly or the power antenna unit.
-Replace the faulty antenna unit, if required.
+(1) Unplug the antenna coaxial cable connector from the radio chassis.

+(2) Connect one ohmmeter test lead to the tip of the antenna mast.
+Connect the other test lead to the center pin of the antenna coaxial cable connector.

+(3) Continuity should exist (the ohmmeter should only register a fraction of an ohm).
+High or infinite resistance indicates damage to the base and cable assembly.
+Replace the faulty base and cable, if required.